vavula/font_teller/index.md

 - Adding detections of other aspects of fonts, such as color, size, highlight, bold, italic, and underscore.

 ## References
-[1] Yang, Jianchao, et al. Font Recognition and Font Similarity Learning Using a Deep Neural Network.
-22 Nov.
-2016.

-[2] Pelli, Denis G., et al. “The Remarkable Inefficiency of Word Recognition.”
+[1]  Pelli, Denis G., et al. “The Remarkable Inefficiency of Word Recognition.”
 Nature, vol. 423, no. 6941, 2003, pp. 752–756., doi:10.1038/nature01516.

-[3] Yang, Jianchao, et al. Font Recognition and Font Similarity Learning Using a Deep Neural Network.
+[2] Yang, Jianchao, et al. Font Recognition and Font Similarity Learning Using a Deep Neural Network.
 22 Nov.
 2016.

-[4] Wang, Zhangyang, et al. “DeepFont: Identify Your Font from An Image.”
+[3] Wang, Zhangyang, et al. “DeepFont: Identify Your Font from An Image.”
 Proceedings of the 23rd ACM International Conference on Multimedia - MM ‘15, 2015, doi:10.1145/2733373.2806219.